Common Symptoms After a Car Accident: Injury and Pain

 These symptoms after a car accident are a possible indicator of a nerve injury or pressure on the nerves of the spine caused by a herniated disc.
 Numbness in the arms or upper extremities can indicate damage to the neck, while lower back injuries can cause numbness in the legs and lower extremities.

 It may seem logical to assume that headaches and migraines are car accident symptoms that stem from a concussive blow.
 But in fact, many chronic headaches are the result of injury to the neck when the head is thrown forward and backward in an accident.
 These types of headaches can originate from muscle contractions, muscle spasms, or a pinched nerve at the base of the skull or neck area.
 Often, these types of headaches don’t surface for days, weeks, or even months after the accident.

 Pain in shoulders or neck, restricted range of motion

 Neck and back pain after a car accident can creep up slowly, beginning as small aches and pains before developing into severe problems.
-It’s imperative to be evaluated by a chiropractor that specializes in auto accident injuries in order to not only prevent further injury but also to ensure that you are indemnified for any future medical costs in your claim.
+It’s imperative to be evaluated by a chiropractor that specializes in auto accident injuries to not only prevent further injury but also to ensure that you are indemnified for any future medical costs in your claim.